erjanmx/laravel-api-auth/README.md

 #### That's all

-Your urls within your middleware is accessible only if the valid token is provided
+Your urls within your group is accessible only if valid token is provided

 - In `GET` or `POST` request
 - In request header as `Authorization Bearer`